-- Participate in engineering events such as Engineering Encounter at LSU by preparing a booth display that introduces K-12 students to transportation concepts and the need to repair and maintain the Nation’s infrastructure.
+- Participate in engineering events such as STEM and Engineering Encounter events at LSU by preparing a booth display that introduces K-12 students to transportation concepts and the need to repair and maintain the Nation’s infrastructure.

-- Use Facebook, Twitter, the Center webpage, and the US DOT Research Hub to post presentations, videos of the Center activities, and educational materials to raise awareness among the public of transportation challenges.
+- Use LinkedIn, Twitter, the Center webpage, and the US DOT Research Hub to post presentations, videos of the Center activities, and educational materials to raise awareness among the public of transportation challenges.

 - Financially support the commercialization and licensing of inventions and discoveries emerging from research conducted by the Center.

-- Publish a bi-annual newsletter highlighting the activities and the research projects of the Center.
+- Publish a newsletter quarterly highlighting the activities and the research projects of the Center.